tfiers/tomasfiers.net/content/_index.md

 ## Education

-I have a bachelor's in computer science and electrical engineering, and a master's in biomedical engineering, from [KU Leuven](https://www.kuleuven.be/english/).
+I have a bachelor's in computer science and electrical engineering, and am finishing a master's in biomedical engineering, from [KU Leuven](https://www.kuleuven.be/english/).
 I took all graduate-level courses offered by the university in neuroscience ([methods](https://onderwijsaanbod.kuleuven.be//2017/syllabi/e/G0U76AE.htm),